0xSimbo/gca-crm-backend/docs/gca/round-robin-and-deferments.md

 @JulienWebDeveloppeur

 - What to do when a GCA defers a farm and there are no other GCAs?
 Do we need a special status?

+@0xSimbo you can use roundRobinStatus inside the application.

+export const roundRobinStatus = [
+"waiting-to-be-assigned",
+"waiting-to-be-accepted",
+"assigned",
+] as const;

+@0xSimbo regarding deferments, we have a one to many relation in Application. the relationName is "deferments", the entity look like this :

+export type Deferment = {
+id: string;
+applicationId: string;
+reason: string;
+fromGca: string; // walletAddress ( aka gcaId )
+toGca: string; // walletAddress ( aka gcaId )
+timestamp: string;
+};